easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_Using/2_04_implementing_easyblocks.md

 ## Structure of an easyblock

-The example below shows the overal structure of an easyblock:
+The example below shows the overall structure of an easyblock:

 ```python
 from easybuild.framework.easyblock import EasyBlock